 And this is true despite the fact that women have lower turnover and have, on average, been working at Walmart significantly longer:

 Walmart isn’t fighting the data.
 They’re not claiming non-discrimination.
 Instead, they’re arguing that compensation should be restricted to the women directly named in the suit instead of the 1.5 million women who’ve worked there.
 In other words, they’re hoping that the judge will not grant “class action” status to the case.
-If he does, it will be the largest class action lawsuit in history.Lisa Wade is a professor at Occidental College.
+If he does, it will be the largest class action lawsuit in history.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.